|Overall Length||77 feet|

 Electro Guard cathodic protection system: This is a controlled sacrificial anode system providing complete protection against galvanic corrosion.
 A monitor allows a visual indication of system performance and early warning of stray corrosion currents from electrical faults.
 Caustic attack to wood at protected fittings is prevented.

 Ship's batteries: Separate banks of batteries for the house, the inverter, genset start, main engine start, and thruster.
 Each bank has a dedicated charger.
 House and engine batteries are wet cell, and all are contained in approved non conductive boxes, and all are easy to access for monitoring and service.
-The thruster batteries are new, and are 24V AGM.

 At sea, the batteries are charged by engine or generator driven alternators and while at a dock, by the inverter and chargers via shorepower.